-The Center for Structural Biology (CSB) operates facilities that provide for biomacromolecular structure determination, modeling, and analysis.
-Documents (Vanderbilt internal only) to include CSB facilities support in your grant applications is available by scrolling to the bottom of this page.
+The Center for Structural Biology (CSB) operates facilities that provide for biomacromolecular structure determination, modeling and analysis.
+Scroll to the bottom of this page for Grant Support Documents (Vanderbilt internal only) to include CSB facilities in your grant applications.

 The CSB provides expression vectors and technical expertise to assist researchers with large-scale production of recombinant proteins in E. coli.
 Our Biophysical Characterization Core supports circular dichroism, fluorescence and microcalorimetry instruments for measuring macromolecular conformation, stability, and binding interactions.
 Access and on-on-one training are available to any intersted Vanderbilt researcher.